-World Renowned Expert on Innovation, Fellow at Autodesk
+World Renowned Expert on Innovation, Chief Disruptor at Autodesk

-Tom Wujec speaks internationally on innovation: why it matters, why it is a vital engine of economic growth (especially today), and how to foster it.
-Wujec works with Fortune 100 companies to create innovation practices at all stages, from strategic planning to design and implementation.
-He is also the leading advocate of making work visible within a company, of transforming ideas into images that enhance clarity and engagement and which lead to intelligent and successful new products, services and processes.
+Wujec is celebrated for his talks on innovation: why it matters, why it is a vital engine of economic growth (especially today), and how to foster it within any organization—from plucky startups to billion-dollar legacy companies.
+Wujec works closely with Fortune 100s to create innovation practices at all stages, from strategic planning to design and implementation.
+Now, Wujec brings his vision of disruptive innovation to global audiences, demonstrating how the entire process of imagining, iterating, constructing, manufacturing, distributing, and selling products has changed—unprecendentedly.
+He’s also been a leading advocate of making work visible within a company, of transforming ideas into images that enhance clarity and engagement, leading to intelligent and successful new products, services, and processes.

 Kindergarteners Outperforming MBAs - Explaining the Famous Marshmallow Challenge